shaunpersad/docker-tutorial-pt2/README.md

 ##### Redis CLI

 Redis is a bit different as we don't necessarily need to access it locally.
 However, may want to access `redis-cli` in the terminal, in order to run commands.
-To do that, make sure the redis container is already up and running (if you ran `docker-compose up`, then it is), then we're going to start *another instance* of that redis container, but execute the `redis-cli` command instead, and have it connect to the already running container:
+To do that, make sure the redis container is already up and running, then we're going to start *another instance* of that redis container, but execute the `redis-cli` command instead, and have it connect to the already running container:
 ```bash
 docker-compose run tutorial-redis redis-cli -h tutorial-redis
 ```